Homepage > Journal > What are digital products?

 Digital product lifecycle

-The specific nature of digital products, clearly distinguishing them from the offline world, is their continuous change in time.
+The specific nature of digital products, distinguishing them from the offline world, is their continuous change in time.

 Did You Know...